josmar-crwdstffng/angular/aio/content/guide/template-typecheck.md

 *   When a library's typings are wrong or incomplete \(for example, missing `null | undefined` if the library was not written with `strictNullChecks` in mind\)
 *   When a library's input types are too narrow and the library hasn't added appropriate metadata for Angular to figure this out.
-    This usually occurs with disabled or other common Boolean inputs used as attributes, for example, `<input disabled>`.
+    This usually occurs with disabled or other common Boolean inputs used as attributes, for example, the `disabled` attribute of the `input` element.

 *   When using `$event.target` for DOM events \(because of the possibility of event bubbling, `$event.target` in the DOM typings doesn't have the type you might expect\)